Social Policy

 Statement Supporting City of Madison Ordinance to Provide Sick Leave Benefits to Employees December 14, 2005 and January 17, 2006

-Statement for Dane County Public Hearing October 24, 2004
+Statement in Support of Increased Human Services Budget for Dane County at Public Hearings October 24, 2004 and September 9, 2004